-Listen to Donald Trump Brag on 9/11 Sixteen Years Ago: My Building Is Now ‘the Tallest’ in Lower Manhattan
+17 Years Ago, Donald Trump Bragged on 9/11: My Building Is Now 'the Tallest' in Lower Manhattan

-Trump reportedly phoned into New Jersey’s WWOR-TV/UPN 9 News on 9/11 to discuss the horrific attacks that had taken place just hours earlier.
-During the conversation, the now-president can be heard commenting that his building at 40 Wall Street “actually was the second-tallest building in downtown Manhattan, and it was actually – before the World Trade Center – was the tallest.”
+Trump phoned into New Jersey’s WWOR-TV/UPN 9 News on 9/11 to discuss the horrific attacks that had taken place just hours earlier.
+During the conversation, the now-president can be heard commenting that his building at 40 Wall Street “actually was the second-tallest building in downtown Manhattan, and it was actually — before the World Trade Center — was the tallest.

 “And then, when they built the World Trade Center, it became known as the second-tallest.
-And now it’s the tallest,” he said.
+And now it’s the tallest,” he continued.

 Trump’s entire conversation with the news station lasted around 10 minutes.
 He also recalled seeing the explosion from him office window, and noted, “It’s just gone and it’s just hard to believe.”